MicrosoftDocs/microsoft-graph-training/tutorials/dotnet-app-only-authentication.md

 In this article, you'll add app-only authentication to the application you created in [Build .NET apps with Microsoft Graph and app-only authentication](includes/dotnet-app-only.md).

-In this section you will add app-only authentication to the application.
-This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
-In this step you will integrate the [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity) into the application and configure authentication for the [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

-The Azure Identity library provides a number of `TokenCredential` classes that implement OAuth2 token flows.
-The Microsoft Graph client library uses those classes to authenticate calls to Microsoft Graph.
+The [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity) provides a number of `TokenCredential` classes that implement OAuth2 token flows.
+The [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) uses those classes to authenticate calls to Microsoft Graph.

 ## Configure Graph client for app-only authentication